marcreniel/PunkVAE/README.md

 ### Training:

 - **Batch Size:** 64.
 This batch size provides a good balance between training stability and memory efficiency.
 (This was all trained on an M1 Pro's Metal Performance Shaders!)
 - **Epochs:** 30.
-This number of epochs is selected to allow the model sufficient time to learn meaningful representations without overfitting the model and/or decreasing the value of the KL.
+This number of epochs is selected to allow the model sufficient time to learn meaningful representations without overfitting the model and/or decreasing the value of the KL Divergence value.

+## Future Roadmap for PunkVAE

+- **PunkVAE -> PunktrVAE:**
+  - Transition the model from a Variational Autoencoder to a transfer Variational Autoencoder with faces.
+This will require combining another training dataset and training with transfer learning.
+  - Serving the model on an ML inference API (Amazon SageMaker?
+Hugging Face?
+Who knows...)
+  - Developing a full-stack app that allows you to take your face portrait and turn it into a CryptoPunk!

+## License

+- This project is licensed via GPLv3.